starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

    ![Screenshot From 2024-10-04 23-20-21](https://github.com/user-attachments/assets/01e31cb8-7cdc-468f-b2a1-658ba173de53)
 3. Remove all previous EAC workarounds
-    1. In Lutris, delete the EAC environment variable `EOS_USE_ANTICHEATCLIENTNULL`
+    1. In Lutris right click the game -> Configure -> System options -> Environment variables
-   `Right click the game -> Configure -> System options -> Environment variables`
+    2. Delete the EAC environment variables `EOS_USE_ANTICHEATCLIENTNULL=1` and `SteamGameId=starcitizen`
-    2. If you have any other EAC workarounds in place, for example the old hosts workaround, remove them as well.
+    3. If you have any other EAC workarounds in place, for example the old hosts workaround, remove them as well.
-4. Do not use an umu/Proton runner.
+4. Do not use a Proton runner.
 For now, protonfixes will override the above env var.

 > [!note]
 > Your wine prefix under Z:\ will be hidden from the file picker, so you will have to manually type or paste the full path.